 “SoLT training was a wonderful experience, enlightening on several levels.
 I loved learning with people from all over the world.
 I loved learning through immersion.
 Jerry and Jennifer have created a unique and valuable experience I highly recommend.”
 Pare Gerou, participant of SoLT3, 2017.

-- …write an email to firstname.lastname@example.org and make a date with us to talk in a video call.
+- Make a date with us to talk in a video call.
+You can do so here.
 (Ongoing up until 1 week before SoLT starts – the earlier the better… our schedule fills up quickly with 18 interviews!)
-OR
+AND

-- …you fill out this form.
-We will contact you.
+- Fill out this form.
 Make sure your email address is correct!

 How SoLT works